tecolicom/App-ansiexpand/README.md

 - **--tabhead**=_char_
 - **--tabspace**=_char_

     Set tab head and following space character.
-If it is longer than single character, it is considered as a Unicode name.
+If longer than single character, it is considered as a Unicode name.

 - **--tabstyle**=_style_, **--ts**=_style_